rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 All these tutorials are Arduino centric, but you should be able to easily extrapolate to what you need to do for your LPC.

-Additionally, you should keep the following documents handy, as they contain lots of useful information we're not going to be duplicating:

- - [LPC176x Product Data Sheet][LPC_Spec]
- - [LPC17xx User Manual][LPC_Manual]
- - [LPC1769 Schematic][LPC_Schem]

 ## What is GPIO? ##

 We'll start with the most basic peripheral on the LPC, General Purpose Input Output.
 @@
-GPIO is what lets your microcontroller be something more than an absurdly weak auxiliary processor for your computer.
+GPIO is what lets your microcontroller be something more than a weak auxiliary processor.
 @@
-With it you can interact with the outside world, connecting up all manner of tools and turning your microcontroller into something genuinely useful.
+With it you can interact with the outside world, connecting up all manner of tools and turning your microcontroller into something useful.

 GPIO has two fundamental operating modes, input and output.